-Tap the Color Button at any time to swap to a different replacement color.
+Tap the Active Color at any time to swap to a different replacement color.

-Touch Hold a Swatch color from a Color Palette in the Colors menu until the Swatch lifts up from the Palette.
+Touch and Hold a Swatch color from a Color Palette in the Color panel until the Swatch lifts up from the Palette.

 Like ColorDrop, any color you SwatchDrop will spread outwards until it hits a boundary such as an outline, or an area of different color.